Categories of SQL Functions

 - User defined function:

-You can use User defied functions in PL/SQL or Java to provide functionality that is not available in SQL or SQL built in functions.
+You can use User defined functions in PL/SQL or Java to provide functionality that is not available in SQL or SQL built in functions.
 SQL functions and User defined functions can be appear anywhere, that is, wherever an expression occur.

 For example, It can be used in:

-- Select list of
+- Select list of SELECT statement.

-- Condition of
+- Condition of WHERE clause.

-CONNECT BY, ORDER BY, START WITHand
+- CONNECT BY, ORDER BY, START WITH and GROUP BY

-CREATEFunction to create User defined functions in SQL.
+Basically we use CREATE Function to create User defined functions in SQL.

 - Scalar functions: